Cast and Attached Shadow Detection via Iterative Light and Geometry Reasoning: Limitations

 \section{Limitations}

 As an initial step toward detecting both cast and attached shadows, our framework has certain limitations.
-First, our framework relies on scene geometry derived from normal maps generated by an off-the-shelf model \cite{yang2024depth}.
-However, this foundation model does not always yield accurate surface orientations, as illustrated in \cref{fig: limitation} (first row).
-Although our method still performs reasonably, further improvements to foundation models could address this limitation by providing more reliable geometric information.
-Secondly, our method detects both cast and attached shadows but lacks a mechanism to explicitly associate each cast shadow with its corresponding attached shadow, as shown in \cref{fig: limitation} (second row) when multiple objects are present.
-This may limit downstream tasks such as instance-level shadow removal or object placement reasoning.
-Additionally, our approach assumes a single directional light source, which may not generalize well to complex multi-source lighting conditions, commonly found in indoor or night-time settings.
-Future work could integrate instance information to establish explicit cast-attached shadow pairings while increasing dataset diversity to enhance robustness across varied lighting environments.
+First, it relies on scene geometry derived from normal maps generated by an off-the-shelf model~\cite{yang2024depth}.
+However, this foundation model does not always yield accurate surface orientations, and such errors can propagate to our predictions, as illustrated in \cref{fig: limitation}.
+Improving the reliability of geometric cues through better normal estimation or geometry refinement is a promising direction for future work.
+Second, our approach assumes a single directional light source, which may not generalize well to complex illumination settings, including multi-source indoor lighting, soft shadows from extended light sources, and low-light/night-time scenes with strong indirect illumination.
+Future work could extend the lighting formulation beyond a single directional source by modeling multiple or area lights, and broaden training data to cover more diverse illumination conditions.